12 Bluetooth Piconet Architecture

 Single hub rotates connections based on priority:

-- High (always connected): Heart rate, ECG, SpO2
+• High priority: Heart rate, ECG, and SpO2 stay connected continuously.

-Pros: No additional hardware, $0 cost Cons: Higher latency for low-priority devices (5-60 seconds)
+Pros: No additional hardware, 0 USD cost Cons: Higher latency for low-priority devices (5-60 seconds)

 12.8.3 Solution C: BLE Mesh